 Operational / Active Members are deployed on SAR operations and respond to callouts.
 They undertake a 70 hour training course to complete the provincially recognized Ground Search and Rescue course at the Justice Institute of BC among other things.

-Associate (resource) members are equally active, just in other ways!
+Resource members are equally active, just in other ways!
 They help the team in a wide range of areas including finance, fundraising, equipment maintenance, training, public awareness and others.
-They are welcome to participate in training and attend responses in areas of their training but are not expected to attend search and rescue operations.
+They are welcome to participate in training and attend responses in areas of their training but are not required to attend search and rescue operations.

 Although applications are accepted year-round, membership intake generally occurs once a year with successful applicants being invited to a field day where we assess team dynamics and more.
 The interview is followed by an interview.